• Skip to primary navigation

 Onion plants don't need to be buried very deep.
 You should plant the seedlings just 1" into the ground and space them at least 4" apart so the bulbs have room to grow.

-Planted onion sprouts will take about 3 weeks to look perky.
-Keep them watered and plant them in a place that gets plenty of sun.
+Note: Planted onion sprouts will take about 3 weeks to look perky.

 Onion plants prefer to be watered in cycles rather than every day.
 So you can water them about once a week unless the soil and plants start to visibly look too dry.
 Avoid overwatering as this can rot your onion bulbs.